-Our property and finance assessments include one home visit to the client, the assessment, either a full report or a summary report, preparation, travel and reading time.
+Our Property and Financial Assessments include all the necessary preparatory work and organising the technical side of a remote assessment via video link, the Property and Financial Affairs Assessment, either a full report or a summary report and reading time.
 If the client lacks capacity a CoP3 form can be completed.

 Contact us and we will provide you with a copy of our bespoke referral form, which we will happily talk through with you.

-The assessment will be very discursive and will take place in the comfort of the client’s home.
-When looking at property and financial affairs capacity assessments there are questions covering areas such as savings, bank accounts and property.
+The assessment will take place via video link through the use of a smartphone, tablet, laptop or computer with webcam.
+This can take place at the client’s home or at a location where they are comfortable.
+When looking at Property and Financial Affairs Capacity Assessments there are questions covering areas such as savings, bank accounts and property.
 They will also involve questions regarding the practical side of finance such as paying bills, budgeting and using bank accounts.